Noor de Baat

 Noor Orpa de Baat (born 4 October 2000) is a Dutch field hockey player, who plays as a midfielder.

 Personal life

 Noor de Baat was born and raised in Broek in Waterland, Netherlands.

 Career

 Club hockey

 In the Dutch Hoofdklasse, de Baat plays club hockey for Amsterdam.

 National teams

 Under–18

 In 2018, at the EuroHockey Youth Championship, de Baat was a member of the Netherlands U–18 team.
 During the tournament in Santander, de Baat scored once in the Dutch side's gold medal campaign.

 Under–21

 De Baat made her debut for the Netherlands U–21 side in 2019 at the EuroHockey Junior Championship in Valencia.
-At the tournament, de Baat scored two goals, and helped the team to a silver medal finish, losing in the final to Spain.
+During the tournament, de Baat scored two goals, and helped the team to a silver medal finish, losing in the final to Spain on penalties.